 How is this kind of water lily made?

-The manufacturing process, which as mentioned involves the deposition of a thin film of perovskite on indium and tin-coated polyester, is easily scalable, but there are still some problems.
-Two out of all, in my opinion not insignificant: first, the efficiency must be closer to 10% for commercial applications.
-Second, even if they are integrated into the device, the materials used in the prototype could potentially be toxic to waterways.
+The manufacturing process, which as mentioned involves depositing a thin film of perovskite on indium and tin-coated polyester, is easily scalable, but there are still some problems.
+Two above all, in my opinion not of little importance: first, the efficiency must be closer to 10% for commercial applications.
+Second, even if they are integrated into the device, the materials used in the prototype could be potentially toxic to waterways.

 This clearly does not detract from the importance of the discovery: this artificial leaf, although still “unripe”, is a great proof of concept for future commercial devices.